Previous Designs for the American Flag

 Many attribute Betsy Ross for making the first American flag, though there is no proof to support this.
 Regardless, Ross is one of the most famous Old Glory makers for the infant United States.
 In 1870, a relation of Ross’ reported that the flag-maker was commissioned by General Washington and a Congressional committee to make a flag from a drawing.
 Betsy Ross’ flag has the white stars arranged in a circle in the top left corner of the flag atop a canvas of blue.
 Similar to today’s version, the Betsy Ross flag of 1776 also features 13 alternating red and white stripes to represent the original 13 American colonies.
 Despite the debatable nature of the validity to the Betsy Ross legend, the Betsy Ross flag as we know it today was known to have been in use by 1777.

 This was probably a good idea as raising the Grand Union standard bore image of the then-enemy’s symbol.
-Thus, the Stars & Stripes came to be.
+Thus, the American flag design we know as the Stars & Stripes came to be.
 In 1794, two more stars were added to the flag’s original 13 to accommodate the addition of Vermont and Kentucky to the Union.
 This would not change until the Flag Act of 1818 was enacted, whereby the number of stripes was to remain at 13 to represent the original colonies, while the number of stars was to match the number of states currently in the Union.

 Prior to the declaration that would add more stars to the flag, the Star-Spangled Banner flag was created.
 This 30 x 42 foot garrison flag made by Mary Pickersgill and three others featured the trademark red and white stripes and fifteen staggered stars atop the blue canvas on the top corner of the flag.